 stakeholder definition step 1 of stakeholder management

-This is step 1 of a 4 step guide to Stakeholder Management.
-If you haven't read steps 2 - 4 you can access them here.
+This is step 1 of a 4 step guide, if you haven't read steps 2 - 4 you can access them here.
 Step 2 Stakeholder Analysis, Step 3 Stakeholder Planning, and Step 4 Stakeholder Engagement.

 What is a Stakeholder?

-A word cloud of the meaning of the term stakeholder.
+A word cloud.
 In the center of the cloud is the phrase 'What is a Stakeholder?
 Around it are words that represent its meaning

-Our definition is based on a broad meaning of the word Stakeholder, which is the most widely accepted and used meaning.
-However, some alternative definitions suggest that stakeholders must be those who have the power to impact an organization or project in some way.
+Our definition is broad and is the most widely accepted, however, some alternative definitions suggest that stakeholders must be those who have the power to impact an organization or project in some way.
 For example:

 'People or small groups with the power to respond to, negotiate with, and change the strategic future of the organization' (Eden and Ackermann 1998: 117).